marionlamoureux/nifi_pseudonymisation_HoL/README.md

 3. Apply masking techniques such as randomization, substitution, or encryption to the selected fields.
 4. Use processors like `EncryptContent` or `EvaluateJsonPath` to perform the required masking operations.
 5. Test the anonymized data to ensure that it meets the desired level of privacy and security.

+The Nifi template is available under "assets" in this repository if needed.

+*Pseudonymisation is the process of replacing identifying information with random codes, which can be linked back to the original person with extra information, whereas anonymisation is the irreversible process of rendering personal data non-personal, and not subject to the GDPR